ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-11-04-midterm-break.md

 ![Dissonance Brawl Logo](/assets/img/concept_art/david/Project_Dissonance_Brawl_Logo.png){:.lead}
 This version has an opposite blood red variant with a touch of pink.
 The brawl text is brushed below in an oriental touch.
+(The final version will not have the 'project' text.)
 {:.figure}

 ## After The Midterm